+Leaving Campus:

-Leaving Campus: California state law requires all students to remain on campus during school hours except when signed out in person by a parent/guardian at the attendance office.
-Students who leave campus without a pass from the attendance office will be considered truant.
-Calls to the attendance office after the student leaves the campus cannot clear the truancy.
-Eighteen-year-old students who abuse the privileges granted to them as adults will have those privileges revoked.
-Only seniors in good standing and with required PHS identification are allowed to leave campus for lunch.
+California state law requires all students to remain on campus during school hours except when signed out in person through the attendance office.
+Students who leave campus without being processed through the attendance office will be considered truant.
+Calls to the attendance office after the student leaves the campus will not clear the truancy.